jhuus/HawkEars-TensorFlow/README.md

 ## Installation

-HawkEars can be installed on Linux or Windows using the following steps:
+To install HawkEars on Linux or Windows:

 1. Install [Python 3](https://www.python.org/downloads/), if you do not already have it installed.
 2. Download a copy of this repository.
 If you have Git installed, type: